-Primary mine access will be at the 3390 level.
-An adit is being driven to the Lucho-Leyton veins and on to the Michelle vein.
-After initially trying highly-selective overhand cut-and-fill mining with resuing to open-stoping.
-Although dilution is greater, the operation is simpler and the overall efficiencies and reliability are greater.
+Initially, primary mine access will at the 3390 level.
+An adit will be driven to the Lucho-Leyton veins and on to the Michelle vein.
+Highly-selective overhand cut-and-fill mining with resuing will minimize dilution.
 Underground development demonstrates that Pimenton produces sufficient water to supply the internal needs.
 The project also holds additional water rights, so it does not face the common problem of finding a water supply that plagues so many Chilean mines.

 Current plans call for underground exploration and development to test the other vein systems and explore along the strike of the initial systems.
-The mine is now operating at a sustainable 150 t/d from five stopes.
+The initial plan calls for mining 70 t/d, ramping up to 200 t/d as additional ore is developed.
 Many underground mines run into difficulty trying to expand production too quickly - we believe production ramp-up planned at Pimenton is conservative and achievable.